Contents

 score = (positiveReviews / totalReviews * log10(totalReviews + 1) + 0.5) / (log10(totalReviews + 1) + 1)

-This is based on additive smoothing, also known as Laplace smoothing, which works by adding a number of fake positive and negative samples to the existing data.
+It works by adding a number of fake positive and negative samples to the existing data.
 This smooths out variance in the data, especially for cases where there are only a few data points, or reviews in this case.
 The problem is that for data sets where some items have just a few data points and others have hundreds of thousands of data points, additive smoothing would overly smooth, in our case, games with just a few reviews, and insufficiently smooth games with a lot of reviews.

 score - sin(4 * PI * score) / (6 * PI)